thermotect/.github/profile/README.md

 **Smart Building Engineering Platform | AI-Powered Cloud Solution**

-Thermotect is a next-generation building engineering ecosystem that empowers architects, engineers, and construction teams with intelligent tools — all in one unified platform. ([arcito.app][1])
+Arcito is a next-generation building engineering ecosystem that empowers architects, engineers, and construction teams with intelligent tools — all in one unified platform. ([arcito.app][1])

 ---

 ## 🌟 What We Are

-Thermotect is a smart building solutions platform that combines:
+Arcito is a smart building solutions platform that combines:

 ✨ **Artificial Intelligence (AI)** for design insights and technical guidance ☁️ **Cloud computing** for fast processing and rendering